Students Guide to Staying Connected!

-Happy Halloween to everyone reading this – it’s a great time to take the opportunity to connect to those around you, even if we’re currently limited in ability to connect in the ways we’d like to sometimes.
-And this leads us on to the theme of this blog post, which is to cover some options for staying well and staying connected at this time!
+Happy Easter to everyone reading this – it’s a great time to take the opportunity to connect to those around you, even if we’re currently limited in ability to connect in the ways we’d like to sometimes.
+This leads us on to the theme of this post, which will cover some options for staying well and staying connected at this time!

-With Autumn fully set in, the clock’s having gone back last week and another lockdown in progress, we need now as much as ever to look after our health, particularly mental health which is under more strain in our population arguably more than ever before.
-So here we go with some ideas, and we’ll develop some in further detail as we move through the Autumn into the Winter:
+With another lockdown in progress, we need now as much as ever to look after our health, particularly mental health which is under more strain in our population arguably more than ever before.
+So here we go with some ideas to getting connected with others.

 Maintaining relationships with people you trust is important for your mental wellbeing, so stay connected with your support networks (and maybe build new ones).
 Talk with your friends and family and work out what kind of support you can offer to each other, Don’t be afraid to ask for help or to offer it too.